appindesign/M-Time-Series/readme.md

 - `seasons` The number of values in each seasons.

 *Return*
 The function returns a list of the same length as the values column but each value being a season average.
+The return type is list.

 ## Utilities
 ### fnTableType